-2011 Gold — International Interior Design Association — Great Plains Chapter
+2011 Best of Show, International Interior Design Association, Great Plains Chapter

-2011 Best of Show — International Interior Design Association — Great Plains Chapter
+2011 Gold Award, International Interior Design Association, Great Plains Chapter

 This full-service hotel anchors a larger convention complex and education center.
 It contains seventy-one guest rooms on three floors, including three presidential and three executive suites.
 Built on the campus of a community college, the hotel operates as a real-world learning laboratory for hospitality and culinary arts students.
 The project incorporates three teaching kitchens, an on-site open-air gourmet restaurant, various conference and classroom spaces, administrative offices, student lounge space, and a 104-seat culinary amphitheater for demonstrations and classes.

 The design goal was to provide students with the experience and quality of high-end hospitality environments, providing a unique opportunity to move from the classroom to a 5-star restaurant and hotel environment seamlessly.
 To equip students with skills applicable to a range of career options and markets, it was necessary for the hotel and restaurant to achieve the highest quality of service and amenities.
 Critical to the project’s success was meeting both the requirements of the hotel as a teaching facility and the expectations of real guests.
 In addition to its educational benefits, the new hotel also presents a growth and recruiting opportunity for the college, while aiming to set the bar higher for hospitality in the region.